Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/pdp.md

 linktitle: PDP
 alwaysopen: false
 ---
-The Policy Decision Point is implemented in the authorization application that is deployed in the Platform Cluster in Altinn Studio Apps.
+The Policy Decision Point is implemented in the [authorization application](https://github.com/Altinn/altinn-studio/issues/1166) that is deployed in the Platform Cluster in Altinn Studio Apps.

-Policy Decision Point exposes a method that authorize based on the following
+Policy Decision Point exposes a method that authorize request based on the following

 - ResourceId (instanceId, dataId or appId)
 - SubjectId (systemId, userId)
 - ReporteeId (in case of appId)
 - Action

-If instanceID or dataID is used as Resource ID the context handler functionality identifies the correct appId, the instance workflow state and the reporteId for the existing resource.
+If instanceID or dataID is used as Resource ID PDP will use [Context Handler](ContextHandler) to identifiy the correct appId, the instance workflow state and the reporteId for the existing resource.

 For request for non existing instances the appId will be used and the reportee is a required input